bleonardb3/AI_POT_11-12-2020/Lab-4/README.md

 This lab will introduce users to the use of IBM\'s predictive analytics and decision optimization technologies to solve COVID-19 problems.
-The coronavirus has infected millions of people leading to severe illness symptoms resulting in hundreds of thousands deaths.
+The coronavirus has infected millions of people leading to severe illness symptoms resulting in deaths totalling in the hundreds of thousands.
 During the initial outbreak not all areas were affected the same.
 Hospitals located in COVID-19 epidemic outbreak locations were overwhelmed with sick and dying patients.
 This lab will apply predictive analytics to analyze different factors among people to predict future COVID-19 infection